Displaced Communities

 The German Empire had also sponsored the Teutonic Order, which rapidly forged a powerful theocratic chilvarous state stretching from eastern Germany to Prussia, to western Lithuania, to Latvia, and the eastern islands of Sweden and Finland called the Teutonic Order Monastic State.
 Eastern Lithuania (the independent Lithuania) was never absorbed.
 By 1236, the Livonian Order (and thus nearly all Latvia and much of Estonia) merged into the Teutonic knights' realm.
 At the same time, Denmark sold all of Estonia to the Monastic State under German auspices.
 The Monastic State paid tribute to Germany, and functioned as a de facto province of the Holy Roman Empire.

 The ethnic German settlers in the Baltic – hence known as Baltic Germans (Baltendeustsche) – operated as the ruling ethnic elite caste in Estonia, Latvia, and the coastal ports of German-ruled western Lithuania for the next 700 years.
 Despite the fact that the Baltic shifted between German, Polish, Swedish, and then Russian rule, the Baltic German businessmen, merchants, landowners, clergy, knights, nobles, and government officials remained in drastically disproportionate control.
 This contrasted greatly to the native Estonians, Latvians, and western Lithuanians, who lived as virtual second-class citizens and poor farmers in their own homelands.
 This inferior political franchise would last in most respects until the independence of these nations for the first time after 1917.
 The ethnic caste stratification was a source of enduring tension between the natives and the Baltic Germans.
 The native Balts and Finns retained many of their traditional pagan customs for many centuries after Christianization, which allowed them to represent their independent identity at the same time as it prevented them from thriving in the German Catholic stratum of upper society.
-A very small minority of natives assimilated and intermarried with the Baltic Germans, adopting their language and German names.
+A very small minourity of natives assimilated and intermarried with the Baltic Germans, adopting their language and German names.

 The Baltic